websemantics/journey/README.md

 - Measure learning / learning proficiency & speed,
 - Spectrum of knowledge covered,
-- Suggest relevant subjects (from other users' learning patterns / usage )
+- Suggest relevant subjects (from other users' learning patterns / usage ),
-- Build and improve an optimized models of learning
+- Build and improve an optimized models of learning,
-- Help users with best ways to learn (techniques, tips, tools etc)
+- Help users with best ways to learn (techniques, tips, tools etc),
-- Connect like minded people through shared interests
+- Connect like minded people through shared interests,

 Thoughts are welcome,